-Just like how you would reward your pet when attempting to teach him a new trick, the use of praises and rewards will speed up the housetraining.
-Always ensure that the housetraining is a positive experience so that your pet will be more inclined to use its indoor potty, and use positive reinforcement generously throughout the entire process.
+Just like how you would reward your pet when attempting to teach him a new trick, the use of praises and rewards will speed up the house-training as your dog will associate it with a positive experience and be more willing to partake in it.

-If your dog is accustomed to listening to a potty cue given before relieving themselves outdoors, you can also use the same potty cue while pointing to their designated indoor bathroom spot to get across your message better.
+If your dog is accustomed to listening to a potty cue given before relieving themselves, reinforce the same potty cue while pointing to their designated indoor bathroom spot to get across your message better.

-When retraining dogs to relieve themselves indoors, the time taken for them to be accustomed to an indoor setting will definitely differ across all dogs.
-As a dog owner, the most important factor would be to remain patient and encouraging while following the methods and tips above, and I am sure that your efforts will be rewarded with an indoor-potty-trained dog!
+When retraining dogs to relieve themselves indoors, the time needed will definitely differ across all dogs.
+As a dog owner, the most important factor would be to remain patient and encouraging while following the tips above, and enlist the help of an animal behaviourist if your efforts do not seem to be working.
+I’m sure that your efforts will be rewarded with an indoor-potty-trained dog once more!